Aquatica (water parks): Aquatica Orlando

 Aquatica Orlando is located in Orlando, Florida.
 It is a sister park of SeaWorld Orlando and Discovery Cove.
-The park opened on March 1, 2008, and is themed to the southern Pacific, and features Australian and New Zealand based mascots including Roa (a kiwi), Kata (a kookaburra), Wai (a Commerson's dolphin), Ihu (a gecko), Papa (a royal spoonbill), Wae Wae (a takahe), and Motu (a turtle).
+The park opened on March 1, 2008, and is themed to the southern Pacific, and features Australian and New Zealand based animal mascots including Roa (a kiwi), Kata (a kookaburra), Wai (a Commerson's dolphin), Ihu (a gecko), Papa (a royal spoonbill), Wae Wae (a takahe), and Motu (a turtle).
 The park features a wide array of attractions for all ages and swimming abilities, some of which pass by or through animal habitats.
 The park has two wave pools which share an extensive, 80000 sqft man made white-sand beach area equipped with deck chairs, sun beds and umbrellas.